EpiphanySoft/phylo/README.md

 use of the simpler, synchronous `stat()` method since it will use the cached stat object.

-The `matcher` can be a function to call for each candidate:
+The `matcher` can be a function to call for each candidate.
+This function receives the arguments `(name, file)`.
+For example:

     dir.list(name => {
         return name.endsWith('.txt');